damalaga/ckanext-contacto/Readme.md

 This extension works for CKAN 2.2 and less versions.
 If you want to use this extension for CKAN 2.2 and above, you have to use [this](https://github.com/damalaga/ckanext-contacto/) branch.

-This extension works for CKAN 2.3 and + versions.
-If you want to use this extension for CKAN 2.2 or less, you have to use [this branch](https://github.com/damalaga/ckanext-contacto/tree/v1.0-for-CKAN-2.2-y-ant). v2.0-CKAN2.3-respon

 ##Cómo funciona ?
 Una vez el formulario es rellenado por un usuario que no tiene que estar logado, al pulsar el botón "enviar" se genera el cuerpo del correo mediante una función Javascript (en nuestro caso, la función concatena todos los campos del formulario) y es enviado a una dirección de correo electrónica que está configurada en el fichero .ini.